Heather Podesta

-Heather Miller Podesta (born January 8, 1970) is an American lawyer, lobbyist, and contemporary art collector based in Washington, D.C.
+Heather Miller Podesta (born January 8, 1970) is an American lawyer, lobbyist, and art collector based in Washington, D.C.
 She is the founder and CEO of Invariant, a leading bipartisan government relations and strategic communications firm.
+She was formerly married to Tony Podesta.

 Career

 Podesta received her J.D. degree from the University of Virginia Law School and graduated with honors from the University of California, Berkeley.

 Podesta worked as a congressional aide to members of Congress, including U.S. Representatives Robert Matsui and Earl Pomeroy, and US Senator Bill Bradley.
 She also served as assistant general counsel at the Air Transport Association and general counsel at the Airlines Clearing House.

 In 2007, Podesta founded Heather Podesta + Partners, which, as of 2012, was the nation's largest woman-owned government relations firm.
 The firm's lobbying clients include companies in energy, finance, healthcare, retail, real estate, education, transportation, and weapons.

 In 2010, the National Law Journal ranked Podesta as one of "Washington's Most Influential Women Lawyers".
 In 2012, National Journal ranked Podesta as one of "Washington's Most Influential Women" and GQ named her one of the "50 Most Powerful People in Washington".
 The Hill has repeatedly named her one of its "Top Lobbyists".